ivclab/Merging-MobileNets-for-Multitask/README.md

 Datasets in TFRecords are available here: https://reurl.cc/vp3vN
   All rights belong to the respective publishers.
 The datasets are provided only to aid reproducibility.

-Place and unzipped pretrained checkpoints `checkpoints.tar.gz` in checkpoints/ ,
+Place and unzip pretrained checkpoints `checkpoints.tar.gz` in checkpoints/ ,
       `datasets.tar.gz` in datasets/ `hungarian_algorithm.tar.gz` in hungarian_algorithm/
 ### Mergeing
 Check out `convert_ckpt_to_npy.sh` and `merge_layers.sh`